LIHPC-Computational-Geometry/honeycomb/honeycomb-guide/src/definitions/cmaps.md

 # Combinatorial Maps

-Combinatorial maps, noted *N-map*, are object made up of two main elements:
+N-dimensional combinatorial maps, noted *N-map*, are objects made up of two main elements:

 - A set of darts, darts being the smallest elements making up the map
-- Beta functions, linking the darts of the map
+- N beta functions, linking the darts of the map

 Additionally, we can define *embedded data* as spatial anchoring of the darts making up the map.
 While the first two elements hold topological